maplibre/maplibre-native/design-proposals/2023-11-08-complex-animatable-interactive-annotations.md

 Most mobile map experiences display some sort of custom content on the map, often in the form of annotations.
 MapLibre’s current annotation system is difficult to use, performs poorly, and lacks many of the features developers expect from modern mapping libraries.

-This proposal introduces the concept annotations that are complex, animatable and interactive to maplibre’s core.
+This proposal introduces the concept of annotations that are complex, animatable and interactive to MapLibre’s core.
 The first phase allows bitmap backed annotations to be rendered.
-The second phase will enable native platform views (ios, android) to be rendered directly by maplibre-gl.
+The second phase will enable native platform views (iOS, Android) to be rendered directly by MapLibre Native.

-These new annotations will provide a more flexible tool for drawing user content on the map that is more inline with what developers expect from the built-in mobile map toolkits.
+These new annotations will provide a more flexible tool for drawing user content on the map that is more in line with what developers expect from the built-in mobile map toolkits.
 The focus on animations and interactivity allows developers to create differentiated map experiences that feel made for mobile.

 By introducing a specialized rendering path for annotations, we bypass some of the limitations of the current layer-based system.
 This leads to better performance, especially in scenarios with many dynamic elements, where full layout re-calculations would otherwise cause noticeable lag and degrade the user experience.